vighneshiyer/publications/papers/thesis/chapters/intro.typ

   - The actual message: specialization of general purpose architectures for domains + more optimized design cycles through agile design + heterogeneous GPP architectures designed for different balance points and types of parallelism that can be extracted for the workload - there is nothing here about non-Von-Neumann architectures in fact
 - Tpu evolution diagram, it's all about specialized general purpose architectures to balance system balance, arithmetic intensity, and intrinsic parallelism, how best to extract that parallelism
   - Even in ML chips that are growing in volume today, the architectures have become more generalized and often resemble a specialised manycore MIMD machine (Cerebras, Tenstorrent, TPU - a little different than those as of v4 at least).
 Some exceptions exist like SambaNova.

+10 years after the 'golden age' Turing talk was given, do we really see the kind of 'specialization' that was hypothesized?
+Rather, we see specialization and optimization of general purpose architectures that can exploit common computing motifs increasingly well through better programming models, APIs, and compilers (e.g. autovectorization).
+We also see specialization of GPPs to optimize for common software workloads (web browsers, layout rendering, javascript JIT, and so forth).
+Some still argue that in the future, we will indeed see the 'sea of accelerators' and pervasive accelerators on a die, and that those will account for the majority of computing performance gains and compute cycles spent on an SoC, but there isn't a good reason to believe this.
+Limits encountered via Moore's Law and Dennard scaling don't point to increased random kernel accelerators, but rather continued improvement of general purpose architectures to max out Amdahl's Law (both with respect to data parallelism, MLP, ILP, and system balance tradeoffs).

+The chip block diagrams do *not* indicate any kind of *pervasive specialization* that the "golden age" position paper may have posited, but rather reflect adapting general purpose processing engines for different amounts of exploitable parallelism for different workloads.
+Only a handful of exceptions exist and those are arguably not even 'accelerators' since they have no application-visible programming model (e.g. video codecs, fixed function ISP pipelines).

+Heterogeneity with respect to general purpose architectures!
+Not related to the 'sea of accelerators', but rather limited by dark silicon. 'accelerator level parallelism' is another dubious concept.

 === Software Trends